 We value individual differences and will not tolerate harassment or discrimination.

 Our actions show respect for our own health and well-being.

 We honor Bucknell by upholding the policies that support our community standards.

 Bucknell University students are responsible for the preparation and presentation of work representing their own efforts.
 Acceptance of this responsibility is essential to the educational process and must be considered as an expression of mutual trust, the foundation upon which creative scholarship rests.
 Students are directed to use great care when preparing all written work and to acknowledge fully the source of all ideas and language other than their own.

 In cases of alleged academic dishonesty, procedures involving the student, the instructor, the department chair, the appropriate dean, and a Board of Review on Academic Responsibility have been established to assess the facts and determine appropriate penalties, which range from a grade of F on the work to permanent dismissal from the University.
-Refer to the Student Handbook or Faculty Adviser Handbook for more detailed information.
+Refer to the Board of Review website for more detailed information.

 The academic goals and achievements of individual students are the University’s primary purpose.
 The University also recognizes the significant contribution of other activities to the academic and personal development of Bucknell students.
 It is inevitable that conflicts will arise between the pursuit of extracurricular activities and students’ academic schedules.

 It is desirable, when conflicts do occur, that students have a policy available to guide their decisions concerning class attendance.
 The present policy states the expectations placed on faculty members, students, and extracurricular advisers so that students may know their options and the ramifications of their choices.
 In addition, faculty are strongly encouraged to include a statement about their individual expectations for class attendance in course syllabi.